warehouse-web/warehouse/src/pages/events/2020-01-30-launch-a-magazine-reader-01.md

-      This first edition of *A Magazine Reader,* designed by Corine van der Wal is titled *V*GUE.* The content came together through a workshop with MA Fashion Strategy students of generation 27 at ArtEZ University of the Arts, where we explored a *British Vogue* from the perspective of luxury today, and the way luxury is being sold through fashion mass media. \
+      This first edition of *A Magazine Reader,* designed by Corine van der Wal is titled *VGUE*.The content came together through a workshop with MA Fashion Strategy students of generation 27 at ArtEZ University of the Arts, where we explored a *British Vogue* from the perspective of luxury today, and the way luxury is being sold through fashion mass media.

-      \

       *A Magazine Reader* is an ongoing research trajectory and series of zines initiated by Femke de Vries and Hanka van der Voet.